RamMarthi9/Regression/README.md

 **Q12.
 What is the difference between underfitting and overfitting in linear regression?
 How can you prevent them?**

+Underfitting and overfitting are two common problems in machine learning, including in linear regression, where the model fails to generalize well to unseen data.
+Here's how they differ:

+1. Underfitting
+- Definition: Underfitting occurs when the model is too simple to capture the underlying patterns in the data.
+This typically happens when the model has insufficient complexity (e.g., too few features or low-degree polynomial in regression).
+    - Symptoms:
+        - High training error.
+        - High testing error (as the model performs poorly on both the training and validation/test sets).
+- Cause: The model lacks the capacity to learn from the data adequately.
+- Example: A straight line fit for a clearly nonlinear relationship between variables.

+2. Overfitting
+- Definition: Overfitting occurs when the model is too complex and captures not only the underlying patterns but also noise and random variations in the training data.
+    - Symptoms:
+    - Low training error.
+    - High testing error (as the model performs well on the training data but poorly on the validation/test set).
+- Cause: The model has too much capacity or flexibility, leading it to memorize the training data instead of generalizing.
+- Example: A high-degree polynomial fit that oscillates excessively to pass through all data points.

 **Q13.
 How do you interpret the coefficients in a linear regression model?**

 **Q14.
 If a linear regression model has high multicollinearity, what methods can you use to address it?**